Reviews from your customers can provide valuable feedback for your business. You can reply to reviews, which can help build customer trust.

 - Show that you’re a real person by signing off with your name or initials.
 This helps you come across as more authentic.

-- Respond in a timely manner to show that you pay attention to your customer’s experience.
-You can use the Google My Business app to reply promptly.
+- Respond in a timely manner.
+Doing so shows that you pay attention to your customer’s experience.

 If you believe that a Google review violates the posting guidelines, you can flag it as inappropriate.
 Learn more about flagging reviews as inappropriate.